 Students should review the undergraduate catalog for their requirement year.
 Your requirement year can be found at the top of your degree audit for the major.

-The department has developed a plan of study form to assist students in schedule planning and meeting all anthropology requirements.
+The department has developed a plan of study form for the General & Online track as well as the Methods & Practice track to assist students in schedule planning and meeting all anthropology requirements.
 There are numerous possible plans of study depending on a student’s specific situation.
 An example plan can be found here.

 Students may reference the course descriptions in the undergraduate catalog to view when courses are normally taught throughout the academic year.
-Course offerings should be verified on the course schedule or with the undergraduate coordinator, Dr. Sarah Barber.
+Course offerings should be verified on the course schedule or with the undergraduate coordinator, Dr. Sandra Wheeler.